elcicd/el-CICD-docs/tutorial.md

 To start it up again

 ```
-    crc-start  # PAY ATTENTION TO THE DASH!!
-Uses the pull secret automatically
+    # PAY ATTENTION TO THE DASH IN THE COMMAND!!
+    # Uses the pull secret automatically
+    # Copies it to the clipboard for easy login through apps or console in browser
+    crc-start
 ```

 ## Setup, Configure, and Bootstrap el-CICD